Gilles Savary

-Gilles Savary (born 6 December 1954 in Oradour-sur-Vayres, Haute-Vienne) is a French politician who served as Member of the European Parliament for the Île-de-France.
+Gilles Savary (born 6 December 1954) is a French politician who served as Member of the European Parliament for the Île-de-France.

 Early life and education

 Savary holds a master's degree in economics (1975), a postgraduate diploma (DESS) in regional planning (1976) and a postgraduate diploma (DEA) in regional and urban analysis (1977) from the University of Bordeaux.

 Early career

 Savary began his career as an advisor in the cabinets of Philippe Madrelle, president of the Regional Council of Aquitaine, from 1982 to 1985, and later of Jean-Michel Baylet, president of the Tarn-et-Garonne General Council from 1985 to 1987.
 He followed the latter when he became Secretary of State for Local Authorities at the Ministry of the Interior under minister Pierre Joxe after the 1988 elections.
 From 1988 to 1992, he was chief of staff to Madrelle, then president of the Departmental Council of Gironde.

 From 1992 to 1999, Savary was a visiting lecturer in economics at the Sciences Po Bordeaux.